Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

 ## Vocabulary and relationships

 Alto Lisp
-:  An (unsuccessful) attempt to build a Lisp-based OS for running Interlisp on an Alto
+:  An (unsuccessful) attempt to build a Lisp-based OS for running Interlisp on an Alto.

 Carol, Fugue, Harmony, Intermezzo, Koto, Lyric, Medley : Named releases of Interlisp-D.  All are obsolete except Medley.